-The ACF add-on for WP All Import provides 3 modes for importing to repeater fields, depending on the type of file you are using the way your data is structured.
+Our ACF add-on for WP All Import provides 3 modes for importing to repeater fields.
+The option to use depends on the type of file you are using, as well as the way your data is structured.

 Fixed Repeater Mode

-Check the “Ignore blank fields” box if some of the records in your file don’t contain values for all 10 images.
-For example, if image_5 and onwards are blank for a certain record, WP All Import will only add 4 rows to the repeater for that record.
+Check the “Ignore blank fields” box if some of the records in your file don’t contain values for all 5 images.
+For example, if image_3 and onwards are blank for a certain record, WP All Import will only add 2 rows to the repeater for that record.

 Variable Repeater Mode (XML)